Biometric Face Comparison

 Innovatrics face biometric algorithm ranks among the top in the NIST FRVT

-In order to verify two faces, the following steps must be performed:
+In order to compare two faces, the following steps are performed:

 • Face detection - find the position of the face in the image

-• Template extraction - compute representation of the face used for matching
+• Template extraction - compute representation of the face used for comparison

-• Matching - compare two face templates and output similarity score
+• Comparison - compare two face templates and output a similarity score

 Face detection